-Millennial Net, Inc. is a leading worldwide provider of commercial and industrial wireless networking systems and products for the energy management and automation markets.
-Founded in 2000 by two MIT researchers, Millennial began as a pioneer and innovator in wireless sensor network technologies.
-Today, Millennial Net is rapidly driving the technology into products, OEM applications, and enterprise solutions, focusing primarily on commercial and industrial markets.
+Millennial Net, Inc. is a leading worldwide provider of commercial, industrial and government wireless energy management and sensor network systems.
+Founded in 2000 by two MIT researchers, Millennial Net began as a pioneer and innovator in wireless sensor network technologies.
+Today, Millennial Net is rapidly driving the technology into products and enterprise solutions for wireless energy management with its digital pneumatic thermostats and dynamic OEM applications using its Meshscape wireless sensor network technology.

 Millennial Net has established strong customer bases in the energy management and industrial automation industries.
-It’s technologies have applications beyond these key vertical markets, such as medical monitoring, agricultural monitoring, and homeland security and defense.
+Its technologies have applications beyond these key vertical markets, such as medical monitoring, agricultural monitoring, and homeland security and defense.
+View our energy management solution applications and our wireless sensor network solution applications.

 Millennial Net, Inc. is a privately held company, headquartered in Chelmsford, MA.